netdsa/dsatest/README.md

 One can use out-of-tree configuration files by using the `-C` or `--conf-dir` flags and specifying a directory that has the same layout as the `conf/` directory.
-Files found in this alternate directory will have precedence over the ones found in squidsa's `conf` directory.
+Files found in this alternate directory will have precedence over the ones found in dsatest's `conf` directory.

 ## Tests